samuelebortolotti/samuelebortolotti.github.io/en/blog.md

 # Blog
 Greetings!
 In this section, I'll be sharing some of my thoughts and insights.

-If I find some time to share them of course :).

 {% assign posts=site.posts | where:"lang", page.lang | sort: 'date' | reverse %}
 {% for post in posts %}
 <div class="post">